SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/managed-kafka.md

     Endpoint=sb://<namespace>.servicebus.windows.net/;SharedAccessKeyName=XXXXXX;SharedAccessKey=XXXXXX
     ```

-**Creating secrets for Seldon Core 2 and Seldon Enterprise Platform** These are the steps that you need to perform in the Kubernetes cluster that run Seldon Core 2 and Seldon Enteprise Platform to store the SASL password.
+**Creating secrets for Seldon Core 2** These are the steps that you need to perform in the Kubernetes cluster that run Seldon Core 2 to store the SASL password.

 1. Create a secret named `azure-kafka-secret` for Seldon Core 2 in the namespace `seldon`.
 In the following command make sure to replace `<password>` with a password of your choice and `<namespace>` with the namespace form Azure Event Hub.